stfc/cloud-docs/source/Swift/IntroducingSwift.rst

 Saving Files
 ------------

-Individual files can be saved using using the Openstack client.
+Individual files can be saved using the Openstack client.
 For example:

 .. code-block:: bash